smartoptics/sosnmp/docs/source/upgrade.rst

 Upgrade to 6.2 Releases
 -----------------------

+The new sync API is added to enable synchronous I/O operations and easy migration from 4.x/5.x releases.
+The new API is based on asyncio and is compatible with Python 3.8 and later.

-As the quality of asyncio-based sync API is not as good as we expect, we decided to remove it from 6.2 release.
+We were hoping the new sync API would be stable enough to meet the quality expectation, but it turned out to be the opposite.
+So we decided to remove it from 6.2 release.

+You might copy the sync wrappers from 6.1 release and use them in your code if you still need them.

 .. important::